salarahmedsa/InvestmentPortfolio/README.md

 ## Potential Future Features

 - Implement selling of stocks, which would be included as their own separate entries on the Transaction page
+- Enhanced responsiveness for various screen sizes, and mobile presentation optimization
 - Enhanced ticker symbol field in the purchase form with predictive values based on valid inputs, allow querying based on company name

 ## Resources

+- The background image for the splash page was taken by César Couto, and was feature on Unsplash: https://unsplash.com/photos/TIvFLeqZ4ec
 - The basis for the styling of the loading spinner adapted from Loading.io: https://loading.io/css
+- The CSS reset used in this project: https://meyerweb.com/eric/tools/css/reset
+- Color selection variables inspired by Base16 default colors: http://chriskempson.com/projects/base16/